Contest-Winning Vegetarian Chili Recipe

 - 1 tablespoon sugar

 - 1. In a Dutch oven, saute zucchini, onions and peppers in oil until tender.
 Add garlic; cook 1 minute.

-- 2. Stir in tomatoes, tomato sauce, beans, jalapeno and seasonings.
+- 2. Stir in remaining ingredients.
 Bring to a boil over medium heat.
 Reduce heat; cover and simmer 30 minutes or until heated through, stirring occasionally.
-Yield: 16 servings (4 quarts).
+Yield: 16 servings.